 Practically, this method involves using smaller amounts of Botox to “underdose” or “microdose” very specifically targeted areas.
 You can basically fake your way to looking as though you’ve had a solid eight hours sleep, with a few micro-injections that relax the muscles that normally pull the brow.
 Professionals can also use as little as four units of Botox to manipulate the superficial muscle fibers around the lip—where you would apply lip liner—which allows the lip to flip slightly outward.
 This makes your pout look fuller without using any filler.

 Another common way pros achieve this look is by injecting a large muscle at the angle of the jaw, called the masseter muscle.
 “Injecting the masseter with Botox slims the face and makes the jaw less square, but requires as many as 50 units or more depending on the strength of the muscle,” Liotta told Byrdie, adding that this technique will cost about $1000.

 Apart from reducing lines and reshaping your face, younger women are also turning to small doses of Botox to manage large pores and oily skin.
 However, while many women are reporting more even skin tone after their injections, the observation that Botox improves skin texture is still mainly anecdotal.
 “The theory is that Botox can weaken the muscle around pores the same muscles that create goose bumps, giving the skin a more taught, smooth look,” Liotta explained, noting that women are looking for the off-label benefits around their forehead and nose.

-A small study back in 2008 backed up the belief that that Botox can help manage both pore size and sebum production, but Liotta pointed out that the study was very small, and Botox is not technically FDA approved for this type of thing.
+Although some studies back up the belief that that Botox can help manage pore size and sebum production, Liotta points out that Botox is not technically FDA approved for this type of thing.
 If you want to try Botox for skin texture, the T-zone is the best area to try this on, particularly on and around the nose and forehead.